Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Biautomaticity lemmata

-and the corresponding rewriting of $c_{\beta^{(1)}}\cdots c_{\beta^{(m)}}c_{x}$ to normal form involves a single rewriting step at the right end of the word.
+In each case, rewriting $c_{\beta^{(1)}}\cdots c_{\beta^{(m)}}c_{x}$ to normal form involves at most two rewriting steps at the right-hand end of the word.
 Note that the length of the normal form differs from $m$ by at most $2$.